SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 ### Code completion

-javacomplete2 which has been included in `lang#java` layer provides omnifunc for java file and deoplete source. with this plugin and `autocomplete` layer, the completion popup menu will be opened automatically。
+javacomplete2 which has been included in `lang#java` layer provides omnifunc for java file and deoplete source. with this plugin and `autocomplete` layer, the completion popup menu will be opened automatically.

 ![code complete](https://user-images.githubusercontent.com/13142418/46297202-ba0ab980-c5ce-11e8-81a0-4a4a85bc98a5.png)